 Binge Drinking: Taking It Seriously Matters

-Binge drinking may sound “not as bad” as other types of addictions, but its effects can be catastrophic when left on its own.
-Taking this destructive habit seriously and finding treatment options should be a priority when your goal is to avoid alcohol addictions–or to potentially save a life.
+Binge drinking may sound “not as bad” as other types of substance use disorders, but its effects can be catastrophic when left on its own.
+Taking this destructive habit seriously and promptly finding treatment options should be a priority when your goal is to avoid alcohol addiction and dependency, which can be fatal.

 - Cdc.gov – “Fact Sheets: Binge Drinking”.